zhuyuqing/bestconf/doc/QuickStart.md

 Spark tuning by BestConfig
 --------------------------
 Step 1.
-Deploy shell scripts on cluster nodes under test
+Deploy shells scripts for system under tune
 -------------
 There are 9 shell scripts in BestConfig and they are classified into two groups.<br />
 <p>1.
 One group consits of 5 shell scripts.
-They are start.sh, isStart.sh, stop.sh, isClosed.sh and terminateSystem.sh and deployed on the systems under test. <br /> </p>
+They are start.sh, isStart.sh, stop.sh, isClosed.sh and terminateSystem.sh and deployed on the system under tune. <br /> </p>
   <div align=center>
     <img src="https://github.com/zhuyuqing/bestconf/blob/master/doc/pics/shells-tune.jpg" width = "200" height = "100" align=center />
 </div>